Resources & Enrichment Opportunities

 Discover the World of Communication is open to all high school students, grades 9 through 12, including those students entering 9th grade in the fall.
 Classesare taught by American University School of Communication faculty and communication professionals.
 Activities, guest speakers, events, and field trips occur regularly throughout the summer.
 Past trips include a Washington Post editorial meeting, a Nationals baseball game, a behind the scenes visit to NBC, interviews at National Public Radio, a visit to the Newseum and AFI.

-Appalachian State University offers summer residential camp experiences for all types of academic and athletic interests. where students work with real human skeletons in the osteology laboratory.
+Appalachian State University offers a five-day summer residential camp experience where students work with real human skeletons in the osteology laboratory.
 Subjects covered include human skeletal and dental anatomy; bone and tooth biology; osseous and dental pathology; constructing an osteobiography; and identification techniques such as age at death, sex, stature, body mass, ethnic background, and trauma analysis.
-For more information, visit: http://conferences-camps.appstate.edu/youth-camps

 The Martha Guy Summer Institute for Future Business Leaders (MGSI) has a solid history of inspiring students through exploration of the business world.
 The MGSI seeks students who have a sincere interest in business as a college major and demonstrate leadership potential.
 Some candidates have an entrepreneurial spirit, or have unique or extensive part-time work experience.
 Also consider your most competitive students among under-represented groups and populations.
 Interested students should demonstrate academic achievement.